-Arriving independently in Bilbao, we’ll meet our group and staff for an afternoon guided walking tour of Bilbao’s Old Quarter which dates back to the 700s.
+Enjoy an afternoon guided walking tour of Bilbao’s Old Quarter, which dates back to the 700s.
 Since 1979, the Old Quarter has been a pedestrian precinct, offering 240,000 square metres of shopping, architecture, and historical sites.
-The Guggenheim Museum in Bilbao by Canadian-American architect Frank Gehry is widely considered an architectural masterpiece.
+The Guggenheim Museum in Bilbao, designed by Canadian-American architect Frank Gehry, is widely considered an architectural masterpiece.

-In the afternoon, we’ll embark the Ocean Endeavour and begin our journey down the Bilbao River, headed for the Bay of Biscay!
+In the afternoon, we’ll embark on the Ocean Endeavour and begin our journey down the Nervión River, headed for the Bay of Biscay!

 The Urdaibai Estuary is home to a vast salt marsh, making it an important stopping place for migratory birds.
-More than 245 bird species have been sighted in the Urdaibai Biosphere Reserve, which is also home to hundreds of varieties of trees and plants, and numerous land animals.
-We’ll visit the marshland for birdwatching and sightseeing.
+More than 245 bird species have been sighted in the Urdaibai Biosphere Reserve, which is also home to hundreds of varieties of trees, plants, and land animals.

-The historic city of San Sebastian is framed by sandy beaches and a backdrop of green-clad mountains.
-Here you’ll find wonderful architecture and fabulous food.
-A tour of the Parte Vieja (Old Quarter) leads to an opportunity for pintxos, the tapas-like snacks that are the heart and soul of Basque food culture.
-We’ll also visit the Albaola Sea Factory Museum and the replica of the San Juan, a Basque whaling ship discovered sunk in the harbour of Red Bay, Labrador.
+In the historic city of San Sebastian we’ll find wonderful architecture and fabulous food.
+During a tour of the Parte Vieja (Old Quarter) we'll experience the heart and soul of Basque food culture.
+We’ll visit the Albaola Sea Factory Museum and the replica of the San Juan, a Basque whaling ship sunk in the harbour of Red Bay, Labrador.

-The wine capital of the world, Bordeaux, France has so much to offer visitors: cuisine, wine, markets, architecture, museums and more.
-Passengers will have the opportunity for a guided tour of the Old City, a designated UNESCO World Heritage Site.
-We’ll be alongside overnight to allow passengers to savour food, drink, and nightlife in fabled Bordeaux!
+The wine capital of the world, Bordeaux, offers cuisine, wine, markets, architecture, museums, and more.
+We'll have the opportunity for a guided tour of the Old City, a UNESCO World Heritage Site.
+We’ll be alongside overnight, allowing us to savour food, drink, and nightlife.

 The Ornithological Reserve at Arcachon Bay contains dunes, marshes, reed beds, and meadows, providing habitat for as many as 260 bird species year-round.
 The reserve is also an important migratory stopover and wintering ground for a wide variety of species.
 Both long and short walk options are available, with blinds and raised viewing platforms that offer excellent bird-watching opportunities for all.

 Heavily bombed during the Second World War and rebuilt in the fifties, Brest has been an important naval port for hundreds of years.
-The Maritime Museum here is in an 11th-century medieval castle remodelled by Vauban, who also oversaw the construction of the Citadelle at Belle-Île.
-Also, of interest is the Motte-Tanguy Tower, dating to the 1300s, which now houses the Museum of Old Brest.
+We will visit the Maritime Museum housed in an eleventh century medieval castle, and the twelfth century Motte-Tanguy Tower, now houses the Museum of Old Brest.

-This morning we bid farewell to the Ocean Endeavour and transfer to the airport, or passengers can independently stay to enjoy Brest and travel onward.
+This morning we bid farewell to the Ocean Endeavour and transfer to the airport.